openSUSE/news-o-o/_posts/2009-01-07-novell-bugzilla-update-to-32-and-a-guided-report-mode.markdown

 ---
 author: Andreas Jaeger
+comments: true
 date: 2009-01-07 19:54:16+00:00
 layout: post
 link: https://news.opensuse.org/2009/01/07/novell-bugzilla-update-to-32-and-a-guided-report-mode/
+slug: novell-bugzilla-update-to-32-and-a-guided-report-mode
-title: "Novell Bugzilla Update to 3.2 and a Guided Report Mode"
+title: Novell Bugzilla Update to 3.2 and a Guided Report Mode
+wordpress_id: 1141
 categories:
 - Infrastructure
 ---

 To make bug reporting easier, we will be updating [Novell's Bugzilla](https://bugzilla.novell.com) to the latest stable release (Bugzilla 3.2) with some additional features added by Novell.
 This update will take place on Saturday, January 10th, and Bugzilla will be unavailable from 10:00 a.m. to 2:00 p.m.
 MST (that's 17:00 UTC to 21:00 UTC).

 One significant change is that we will have a new guided mode for reporting of bugs that is default for non-Novell accounts.